yuriyward/NewName/ai/docs/FILE-STRUCTURE.md

 - `export HIGH_CONFIDENCE_DISPLAY_THRESHOLD` - item implementation

 ### offscreen/image-analysis/phase3-filename-generation.ts
-**Purpose**: Phase 3: Filename Generation (extracted from pipeline for reuse) Generates filename based on content description Can be called independently by other pipelines (e.g., PDF)
+**Purpose**: Phase 3: Filename Generation (extracted from pipeline for reuse) Generates filename stem based on content description Can be called independently by other pipelines (e.g., PDF) Note: This is a thin wrapper around buildProposalFromPhase3Inputs The stem generation is the only unique logic; proposal building is shared.

 **Exports**:
 - `export generateFilenamePhase3` - Phase 3: Generate filename based on description and decis...